Posted on 25 Jul 2017

 - Employees whose companies have longer onboarding programs gain full proficiency 34% faster than those in the shortest programs.3

 But this is old news.
 We’ve explored the best practices for employee onboarding programs previously.
-And how companies are already getting switched on to the value of learning and development within their organization.
+And how companies are already getting switched on to the value of learning and development within their organisation.

 However, what is often not discussed is what happens when your onboarding program ends and your employees begin to settle into the role, still faced with several more learning gaps ahead?
 It’s that transition point that is the difference between extending their learning curve or shortening it.